samruddhiselukar/Text-analyzer-2.0/README.md

 -Run "npm i" on the terminal (this will download all the node packages required to run this react app successfully)

--Now, run "npm start run"
+-Now, run "npm run start"

 -And the react app will start functioning on your browser!